 The region’s name speaks for itself – South Africa’s Garden Route has a wealth of diverse flora and fauna unique to the area, mountain landscapes, and national reserves that skirt the edge of the Indian Ocean.

-Driving along the Garden Route, you can experience several natural areas: savannah, subtropics, rainforests, white sandy beaches.
+Driving along the Garden Route, you can experience several natural areas: savannah, subtropics, rainforests, and white sandy beaches.

-Along with iconic Panorama Route in South Africa’s Mpumalanga province, the Garden Route is one of South Africa’s most scenic drives.
+Along with the iconic Panorama Route in South Africa’s Mpumalanga province, the Garden Route is one of South Africa’s most scenic drives.

 Albertinia is 51 km from Mossel Bay and 35 km from Gouritsmond.

 Like many other towns in the area, Albertinia owes its origins to the church.
 It was named after Rev Albertyn, who wanted to establish a new congregation south of Riversdale.
 While the farm Grootfontein was bought in 1900 for this purpose, the town itself was not proclaimed until 1904.

 Today, Albertinia is known for mining, the significant aloe industry, and adventure sports.

 Visitors can see an excellent example of the town founders’ homes and the church in Mission Street, Theronsville.
 The Albertinia Museum offers a fascinating insight into the town’s history, including the aloe industry, which is still essential to the region.

 Pop into the Potpourri Kontreiwinkel where you can see a large selection of crafts and handwork by local artists and crafters.

 We’ve got you covered with great travel safety tips and the best anti-theft travel gear so you can relax while you travel.